-Meadowcroft Rockshelter and History Village and Fort Pitt Museum
+Meadowcroft Rockshelter and Historic Village and Fort Pitt Museum

 In preparation for reopening on Wednesday, July 1, the History Center and Fort Pitt Museum have implemented new policies and procedures for the health and safety of visitors and staff: